ZayLong/E-CommerceAppServer/README.md

 A server that (suprise, suprise) *serves* a RESTful API for retrieving customer data such as rewards, coupons and store locations

 <h2>What does it use?</h2>
-<h6>the TIS APP/SERVER uses a modified MEAN Stack comprised of:</h6>
+<h6>the ECOMMERCE APP/SERVER uses a modified MEAN Stack comprised of:</h6>
 - MongoDB
 - Restify
 - Node.JS